kakawamura/discrete-ruby/README.md

-code on what I coverd in my class at discrete strucutres
+code on what I coverd in my class at discrete structures